Courses Begin September 2020

 Upon submission to the online application module ePar, your application will undergo review based on several Application Review Criteria.

 APPLICATION PROCESS & TIMELINE

-Applications are due by 5pm on March 15, 2019 (extended deadline).
-Candidates will be notified by June 2019 of their applications final disposition.
+Applications are due by 5pm on January 29, 2020.
+Candidates will be notified by June 2020 of their applications final disposition.
 At that time, if selected, the applicant will complete additional required regulatory and compliance documents within 30 days.